 Hengyang fangyan refers to the dialect spoken in the city, as well as surrounding counties.
 In contrast to the four tones, 23 consonants, and 24 vowels of Putonghua (Mandarin), Hengyang fangyan has six tones, 19 consonants, and 39 vowels, featuring a greater vividness of expression.
 This, with the quickness of local speech, makes Hengyangese all but impossible for Mandarin speakers to understand.

-Many Hengyangnese think that their fangyan sounds like Sichuannese, a perception not shared by Sichuan locals.
+Many Hengyang locals think that their fangyan sounds like Sichuan dialect, a perception not shared by Sichuan locals.
 Indeed, there are few points of resemblance, except for the tone.
 Here are some basic rules of Hengyang fangyan:

-As with Nanchangese, 恰 (qià) is the word not just for eating, but anything that goes in one’s mouth, such as 恰饭 (qià fàn, having the meal), 恰水 (qià shuǐ, drinking water), and even 恰烟 (qià yān, smoking)
+- As with Nanchang dialect, 恰 (qià) is the word not just for eating, but anything that goes in one’s mouth, such as 恰饭 (qià fàn, having the meal), 恰水 (qià shuǐ, drinking water), and even 恰烟 (qià yān, smoking).

-However, when it comes to the popular Hengyang rice noodles, Hengyangese prefer the verb 嗦 (suo), which mimics the sound of slurping
+- However, when it comes to the popular Hengyang rice noodles, locals prefer the verb 嗦 (suo), which mimics the sound of slurping.

-Hengyangese uses lots of modal particles (语气词).
-For example, 哒 (dá) is used at the end of both questions and statements
+- Hengyanghua uses lots of modal particles.
+For example, 哒 (dá) is used at the end of both questions and statements.

-Adjectives are very descriptive in Hengyangese.
-Though there are adverbs like hěn (很, very) for emphasis, many adjectives are in fact unique expressions describing the object in great detail, such as guǎ lǜ (寡绿, “only green”) for pure green, and jiāo gàn (焦干, “burnt dry”) for a kind of dryness that resembles being scorched
+- Adjectives are very descriptive in Hengyanghua.
+Though there are adverbs like hěn (很, very) for emphasis, many adjectives are in fact unique expressions describing the object in great detail, such as guǎ lǜ (寡绿, “only green”) for pure green, and jiāo gàn (焦干, “burnt dry”) for a kind of dryness that resembles being scorched.